mermaid-js/mermaid/README.md

 Note that the id is what is displayed in the box.

 ### A node with text
 It is also possible to set text in the box that differs from the id.
-If this is done several times it is the last text found for the node that will be used.
-Also if you define edges for the node later on you can omit text definitions, the one previously defined will be used when rendering the box.
+If this is done several times, it is the last text found for the node that will be used.
+Also if you define edges for the node later on, you can omit text definitions.
+The one previously defined will be used when rendering the box.

 ```